acnicolasdc/chiper-api/README.md

 You can get Now CLI from either npm.
 Run the following command from your terminal:
 > **npm i -g now**

-With Now CLI installed, you can now login using:
+With Now CLI installed, you can log in **Now** using:
 > **now login**

 #### Create a Secret
-To make sensitive information available to your project once deployed, We are using **Now Secrets** for **.env** variables, the data will be encrypted and stored securely, no longer directly accessible by anyone.
+To make sensitive information available to your project once deployed, We are using _Now Secrets_ for **.env** variables, the data will be encrypted and stored securely, no longer directly accessible by anyone.

 List of the secrets to create: